dodgerogers/nucleus-core-ruby/README.md

 end
 ```

-6. Then put it altogether.
+6. Then compose it all together.

 ```ruby
 class OrdersEndpoint